naveedn/naveed-website/content/posts/2020-03-12-interviews-for-senior-software-engineers-are-f-cking-broken.md

 Let's talk about the kinds of people who benefit from this kind of interview.
 Off the top of my head, I can think of two major groups: [competitive programmers](https://en.wikipedia.org/wiki/Competitive_programming), and/or younger candidates who studied computer science recently in college and have no family obligations.

 Think about it; would someone have the same chance of success if they didn't have the same amount of time to prepare as the groups listed above?
 Probably not.
 So what about the person who is starting a family?
 What about the bootcamp graduate who hasn't studied computer science theory?
 Or the engineer with 10+ years of experience?
 You have to put in a serious amount of work to learn or refresh these concepts.
 And people wonder [why ageism is such a large problem in the software industry](https://softwareengineering.stackexchange.com/questions/61980/is-ageism-in-software-development-based-on-anything-other-than-bias).
-Let me be explicit: companies that rely solely on LeetCode style interviews cannot be considered "diverse" if their recruiting practices disproportionately discriminate against certain kinds of candidates.
+Companies that rely solely on LeetCode style interviews cannot be considered "diverse" if their recruiting practices disproportionately discriminate against certain kinds of candidates.

 This points to an obvious problem: If people don't have the means to be able to work on these esoteric exercises in their personal time, how do they study?

 One way is to quit your current company, take a small break, and then "grind LeetCode" full time until you are ready to interview.
 In fact, for senior engineers who are considering job hopping, this is currently the best way to get your next job.
 Well, what about the people who aren't willing to forego their paycheck in order to study?

 Here's an unspoken "dirty secret" -- they do it on the job.
 They practice LeetCode during their work hours, often putting off actual work in order to train.
-This is something I've observed in the workplace in almost every job I've had, and something I'm ashamed to admit I've done as well from time to time.
+This is something I've observed in the workplace in almost every job I've had, and something I've done as well from time to time.

+<div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/NdKVEei95yvIY" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/mrw-smell-deskmate-NdKVEei95yvIY"></a></p>

 ## How did these interviews get so popular?